 - Biofeedback devices for both upper- and lower-extremity movements

-This form of therapy can help patients, from birth to age 21, with a variety of conditions.
+This form of therapy can help patients, from age 2 to 21, with a variety of conditions.
 It helps build function and independence.
-The technology will fit patients of all sizes, from toddlers to high school football players.
+The technology can fit patients of different sizes, from toddlers to high school football players.